 In the beginning of the season we get more and more info about these Shadows, most episodes give titbits of information about them, all vague of course.
 G’Kar is warning everybody about an ancient race, he sends a ship to Za’ha’dum to find proof but Londo tells Mr. Morden and so the Narn ship is being destroyed.
 Meanwhile Garibaldi wakes up with the help of the healing device used in episode “Quality of Mercy”.
 With Talia he finds out who shot him and he has trust issues because his 2nd in command was the shooter, who had the same greeting as Bester: be seeing you.
 Delenn comes out her cocoon as a Minbari/Human hibrate as an attempt to build a bridge between both races.
-Sheridan’s sister visits the station and lets her brother know that he shouldn’t feel guilty about his wife death, because if he wouldn’t have cancelled their get together, she would have because she was asked to join the Icarus, to explore an ancient world.
+Sheridan’s sister visits the station and lets her brother know that he shouldn’t feel guilty over his wife death, because, if he wouldn’t have cancelled their get together, she would have, because she was asked to join the Icarus, to explore an ancient world.

 The Techno mages arrive at the station, like G’Kar, they also warn about a coming storm, a black and terrible storm, they decide to go in hiding until the storm has passed.
 “Geometry of Shadows” is the first episode were we meet Lord Refa.
 An old buddy of Sheridan, Maynard, visits the station with his Explorer-class ship EAS Cortez and makes Sheridan uneasy about his new position as a politician instead of a ship’s Captain.
 Ivanova needs to set him straight.
 Maynard is the next one to tell Sheridan he has seen things on the Rim.
 Lt.
 Keffer sees an actual Shadow vessel!